UriZ/k-means/README.md

 # Usage
 - The function can be trigered by a console application, available here: https://github.com/UriZ/kmconsole and running here: http://173.193.107.30:31798/
-- To test the function directly, you can use the attached Postman collection to get started
+- To test the Azure function directly, you can use the attached Postman collection to get started